MSU Billings Catalog

 Return of Title IV Funds Policy

 If a student withdraws from college, officially or unofficially, he or she may be required to repay all or part of the financial aid that was received.
 Any refund will be used to repay the financial aid before any refund will be made to the student.
 (Refer to Refund Policy, above.)
 The amount of financial aid that must be returned to the Department of Education is based on a federal formula that takes into consideration the date of the withdrawal; the amount of federal financial aid received for the term; and the amount of institutional charges for the term.
-For a complete review of Return of Title IV requirements, visit: www.msubillings.edu/finaid/pdf/RTIV.pdf
+Always contact the Office of Financial Aid, finaid@msubillings.edu or 406-657-2188, for questions about how withdrawing will impact financial aid.
+For a complete review of Return of Title IV requirements, visit: www.msubillings.edu/finaid/pdf/Return_of_Title_IV.pdf

 Financial Aid – Summer Session